Cryptocurrency & Blockchain Law

 Ifrah Law’s prime positioning at the intersection of finance, technology, and government regulation enables us to effectively counsel companies on the cutting edge of cryptocurrency.

 - We advise companies like ConsenSys, the for-profit arm of Ethereum, on ways to take advantage of blockchain platforms while remaining compliant with pertinent regulations, both domestically and abroad.

-- We have advised clients concerning ICOs (initial coin offerings) with valuations in the tens of millions of dollars for such companies as Unikrn, ConsenSys, Joy Gaming and FunFair.
+- We have advised clients concerning initial coin offerings (ICOs) or token sales with valuations in the tens of millions of dollars for such companies as Unikrn, ConsenSys, Joy Gaming, and FunFair.

-- We represent a new cryptocurrency exchange platform, supporting them in all their startup needs such as setting up money service business and other licenses and drafting policies and procedures.
+- We represent a new cryptocurrency exchange platform, supporting them in all of its startup needs, such as setting up money service businesses and other licenses and drafting policies and procedures.

-- We are working with numerous companies in industries spanning philanthropy to transportation, advising on the possibility of issuing an ICO and other ways to utilize the blockchain to achieve their business goals.
+- We are working with numerous companies in industries spanning philanthropy to transportation, advising on the possibility of launching an ICO or token sale, and other ways to utilize the blockchain to achieve their business goals.

-- We counsel clients on cryptocurrency issues such as payment and licensing, consumer protection requirements, and data privacy, with special attention to the growing scrutiny of digital currencies by state attorneys general and federal agencies like the SEC, CFTC and FTC.
+- We counsel clients on cryptocurrency issues such as payment and licensing, consumer protection requirements, and data privacy, paying special attention to the growing scrutiny of digital assets by state attorney generals and federal agencies like the SEC, CFTC, and FTC.

 - We draft internal policies to ensure corporate compliance with anti-money laundering laws, banking and securities regulations, and international requirements.